-Coronavirus Disease 2019 (COVID-19) is a respiratory disease that has infected more than 250,000 people worldwide.
+COVID-19 is a respiratory disease that has infected more than 2 million people worldwide.
 All demographics and age groups are at risk for infection, but as expecting women and families with newborn babies seek more information about whether they’re at greater risk, we spoke to Daniel Grace, MD, Maternal-fetal Medicine Specialist at Rochester Regional Health, and Marcy Mulconry, MD, OBGYN at Rochester Regional Health, for their input.

 Q: Are pregnant women more susceptible to COVID-19 than other groups?

 In general, pregnant women are at a higher risk for infection from all viruses because their immune systems are working to build up protection for their unborn child.

 According to the CDC, there is currently no published scientific reports that pregnant women or newborn babies are more susceptible to contracting COVID-19 than other groups.

 Q: Is there anything that pregnant women can do to reduce their risk of becoming infected?

 Q: What’s the difference between COVID-19 and the Zika virus?

 The Zika virus is a dangerous virus that is spread mostly by mosquitoes.
 According to the CDC, Zika can be passed from a pregnant woman to her unborn child and infection during pregnancy can cause birth defects.

 There were no reported cases of local mosquito-borne Zika virus transmission in the continental U.S. in 2018 or 2019.

 COVID-19 is mostly spread through droplets in the air, similar to how the seasonal flu spreads.
 There is much more evidence showing a pregnant woman can spread Zika to her unborn child than there is showing she can spread COVID-19 to her unborn child.